 The Spa at Black Rock

 Like at many large resorts, there is the opportunity for you to completely pamper yourself with a spa treatment.
 I personally reviewed the spa area and surprisingly enough, it is wheelchair accessible (for the most part).
-They do offer relaxing lounge area, a roll in shower and will gladly assist you on/off of the massage tables.
+They do offer a relaxing lounge area, a roll-in shower and will gladly assist you on/off of the massage tables.

 Sheraton Adventure Club

-The resort also offers what is called a “Sheraton Adventure Club” which is a daily complementary activity based on Hawaiian culture.
-It features such activities including hula, Lei making, and ukulele lessons.
+The resort also offers what is called a “Sheraton Adventure Club” which is a daily complimentary activity based on Hawaiian culture.
+It features such activities as hula, Lei making, and ukulele lessons.
 My kids loved the tribal body paint which easily came off with water.